rcl-ssl/docs/workloads/iis.md

 ## Step 2 : Automatically Install the Certificate

-- After certificate creation, install and configure the [RCL CertificateBo for IIS](../certbot/iis.md) in your Windows hosting machine (server)
+- After certificate creation, install and configure the [RCL CertificateBot for IIS](../certbot/iis.md) in your Windows hosting machine (server)

 - [RCL CertificateBot for IIS](../certbot/iis.md) will automatically download the certificate in the Windows hosting machine and install the certificate in the IIS web server